simonzhu97/2022-Spotify-Anime-music-Recommender/README.md

 <img src="https://github.com/MSIA/2022-msia423-Zhu-Simon-project/blob/main/figures/aot.jpeg" alt="drawing" height="300" width="500"/>

 ## Vision
 Despite rapid growth of overseas exports, stigmas about anime still linger.
 Take anime music as an example.
 A vast majority still considers anime music as cute music that might not have much meaning.
 Nevertheless, in the recent years, one can find traces of jazz, rock and many other elements in anime music.
 By exposing people to anime music that is similar to other widely-listened music, the project could bring awareness to the diversity of anime music and therefore even piques interests in the anime industry itself.
+Thus, the target audience of the application is those who are explorative and want to identify other sources of music that fit their taste.

 ## Mission
 The project aims to provide a music recommender application where the app would recommend anime songs similar to the one the user inputs.
 The recommended songs would be pulled from a [dataset](https://www.kaggle.com/datasets/simonzhu97/popular-spotify-anime-songs) that includes recent hit anime songs on Spotify.